Career Academy Canada logo

 Understanding the Scope of Work as a CCA

-The job of a CCA involves caring for people of all ages, genders, and ethnic backgrounds.
-A CCA will be working with people who are very vulnerable and who will need help with their daily living activities such as bathing, feeding, mobility, and toileting.
+The job of a CCA involves caring for people of all ages, genders, and ethnic backgrounds A CCA will be working with people who are very vulnerable and who will need help with their daily living activities such as bathing, mobility, and toileting.

-Students taking the CCA program understand that it is a requirement of the program and the work of a CCA to adhere to the Canadian Character of Rights and Freedoms which states that all individuals have the right to equality before and under the law, without discrimination based on race, ethnic origin, colour, religion, gender, age of mental or physical disability.
+Students taking the CCA program understand that it is a requirement of the program and the work of a CCA to adhere to the Canadian Character of Rights and Freedoms, which states that all individuals have the right to equality before and under the law, without discrimination based on race, ethnic origin, colour, religion, gender, age, or mental or physical disability.

 Tuition Fee Guarantee

-We are so confident in our quality assurance that we commit to refunding your tuition fees in full if you successfully complete the CCA program and pass the provincial certification exam, but do not receive an offer of employment.
-To be eligible, your Oxford International College Halifax instructor will need to confirm that you:
+We are so confident in our quality assurance that we commit to refunding your tuition fees in full if you successfully complete the OICC CCA program and pass the provincial certification exam, but do not receive an offer of employment.
+To be eligible, your OICC Halifax campus instructor will need to confirm that you:

-• Maintained required attendance during the program, including at your co-op work placement.
+• Maintained required attendance during the program and during your practicum placement(s).

-• Received passing grades in both written and practical elements of the program.
+• Received passing grades in both written and practical element sof your program.

-• Received satisfactory reports from your co-op work placement provider.
+• Received satisfactory reports from your practicum placement provider(s).

 • Attended and positively participated in your job and interview skills classes.

-• Attended interviews with at least 3 potential employers in addition to your co-op work placement provider.
+• Attended interviews wih at least 3 potential employers in addition to your practicum placement provider(s).

 • Demonstrated a strong desire to attain the position of a caregiver in Nova Scotia.

-• Successfully passed the Nova Scotia provincial licensing exam, which you are able to take up to 3 times.
+• Successfully passed the Nova Scotia provincial licensing exam, which you can take up to 3 times.

 English language proficiency is demonstrated through one of the following: